- Main Campus Pharmacy

 12. How does reimbursement for over-the-counter drugs get processed?

 Approved over-the-counter drugs will be processed in the same manner as prescription drugs.
 The patient or designee will need to present a prescription to the pharmacist.

 13. What if I need to get a prescription filled after the Pharmacy is closed?

 The UT Outpatient Pharmacy staff intends to provide service hours to meet the demand of our patients.
 We will continue to monitor and make necessary adjustments to the hours of operation as needed.
-The Health Science Campus Outpatient pharmacy is also open from 7:00am to 7:00pm M-F for your convenience.
 If an acute situation arises after these hours, you may want to inquire as to the availability of samples from your medical provider or visit a local 24-hour pharmacy to have your prescription filled.

 14. What methods of payment do you accept?